PojavLauncherTeam/pojavlauncherteam.github.io/INSTALL-MC.md

-# Downloading a copy of Minecraft
+kajs# Downloading a copy of Minecraft